Ester-Carlebach/Ester-Carlebach/README.md

 ##  **About Me**

-Full Stack Developer with experience in end-to-end system development, from requirements analysis and system design to implementation, testing, and deployment.
-Experienced in developing and maintaining enterprise systems in an Agile environment, with a focus on upgrading existing systems, creating new interfaces, and performing optimization.
-Analytical, fast learner, responsible, and able to work effectively both independently and in cross-functional teams.
-Committed to contributing to organizational and technological development.
+Full Stack Developer with strong analytical thinking, quick self-learning ability, and attention to detail.
+Combines precision, responsibility, and a systems-oriented mindset, with high motivation to grow professionally and contribute to team and organizational success.

  **Highlights**